sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-list-page/cp-mobile-dev-kit-list-page.md

 ### Navigate to the Customer List page

 Now, you will add a button on the Main page and from there, you will navigate to the `Customers_List.page`.

 1. In `Main.page`, expand the **Controls** | **Static Container** group, drag and drop the **Button Table** control onto the Page area.

     <!-- border -->![MDK](img-2.1.gif)

     >**Container** includes controls that act as containers for other controls, such as container items.
-A container is constant for all pages.
-The size of a container depends on the controls and contents included inside.
+A container is constant across all pages.
+The size of a container depends on the controls and contents it contains.

 2. Expand the **Static Items** section of the Controls palette.